2015 Board of Directors:

-Chris Maupin joined RMCA in February of 2011 and is the current President.
+Chris Maupin joined RMCA in February of 2011 and is the immediate past President.
 Chris graduated from the University of Missouri with a B.A. in Business Management, History, and Sociology.
 Chris attended the University of London in 1994.
 Chris has worked for Shelter Insurance companies since 1988 and has run his own agency since 2003.
 Chris enjoys playing music and coaching youth sports.
 Chris is married to Amy and has a son named Carter.

 Rick joined the RMCA board in January, 2013.
 Rick is the Director of Sales and Marketing for Solve IT, one of our business partners.
 Rick has over 20 years of experience within the IT industry.
 Before Solve IT, Rick’s career evolved from desktop support to enterprise network support and design as well as co-founding his own IT services company.